fisco/expert-es6/lessons/Arrow scope/background.md

 	sayHello();
 	//output: 'hello hendrik'

-Now with arrow functions `=>` the nested function is hooked up to it's parent scope automatically.
+Now with arrow functions `=>` the nested function is hooked up to its parent scope automatically.
 Let's rewrite the code to use an arrow function quickly.

 ####Arrow functions to the rescue